-Outside of First World War Studies, I maintain an active research programme in Shakespeare studies, and in the histories of reading and authorship generally.
-I am also broadly interested in colonial literature and “settler studies,” and the role of print and print circulation in the formation of settler and national identities in nineteenth- and early twentieth-century New Zealand and Australia.
+Outside of First World War Studies, I maintain an active research programme in Shakespeare studies, the histories of reading and authorship, and the digital humanities.
+I am also broadly interested in colonial literature, particularly the role of print and print circulation in the formation of settler and national identities in nineteenth- and early twentieth-century New Zealand and Australia.

-"Cardenio and the Eighteenth-Century Shakespeare Canon,” in Gary Taylor and David Carnegie (eds.)
-The Quest for Cardenio: Shakespeare, Fletcher, Cervantes and the Lost Play (Oxford: Oxford University Press, forthcoming September 2012), 71–84.
+"Cardenio and the Eighteenth-Century Shakespeare Canon,” in David Carnegie and Gary Taylor (eds.)
+The Quest for Cardenio: Shakespeare, Fletcher, Cervantes and the Lost Play (Oxford: Oxford University Press, 2012), 81–94.

 “Towards a Prehistory of the Gothic Mode in Nineteenth-Century New Zealand Writing,” Journal of New Zealand Literature 28, no. 2 (2010): 35–57.

 “Fragmenting Authorship in the Eighteenth-Century Shakespeare Edition,” Shakespeare 6, no. 1 (2010): 1–19.

 “Alexander Turnbull’s ‘Dream Imperial’: Collecting Shakespeare in the Colonial Antipodes,” Script & Print: Bulletin of the Bibliographical Society of Australia and New Zealand 34, no. 2 (2010): 69–86.

 “Alexander Pope’s 1723-25 Shakespear, Classical Editing, and Humanistic Reading Practices,” Eighteenth-Century Life 32, no. 2 (2008): 3–13.